 But they can continue in this vital role only with your financial support.
 Posting daily stories to our websites and producing a weekly print publication is expensive.
 Covering a typical school board meeting or sporting event, crafting and polishing that single story and publishing it online and in print costs us more than $200.
-Yet, you can read that story — and the rest of the news that week — for about 20 cents a day.
+Yet, you can read that story — and the rest of the news that week — for about 20 cents per day.

 Our media group has fared far better than most as the U.S. newspaper industry has navigated through two decades of digital transformation.
 We continue to have a firm financial foundation.
 But the clearest path toward long-term sustainability and growth requires a heavier reliance on you, our reader.

 If you believe that an informed community is a strong community, then we need your support — now, more than ever.

 Please go to our website — savinglocalnews.com — and choose one of two options as to how you can receive your local news, or buy a gift subscription for a neighbor, co-worker, family member or friend.

 Starting at just $79 per year you can get unlimited access to the hundreds of articles produced by our reporters across the region, keeping you informed about your city and the region and helping us better serve your communities and save local journalism.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.